 Homicide is the most serious of all felony criminal charges because it involves the taking of another’s life.
 Because homicide results in death, it is aggressively prosecuted and subject to the most stringent legal penalties and criminal punishments.
-From manslaughter to murder, Maryland criminal attorney Mirriam Z. Seddiq is skilled at representing clients accused in homicide cases throughout the state, and offers exceptional defense against serious felony charges.
+Our Maryland criminal attorneys are skilled at representing clients accused in homicide cases from manslaughter to murder, and offer exceptional defense against serious felony charges across the state.